sensebox/books-v2/en/ttn_integration.md

 an *Application* and a *Device* must be registered.
 Here you get a `app_id` and a `dev_id`.

-For the registered application, the HTTP integration must be configured under <https://console.thethingsnetwork.org/applications/DEINE_APPID/integrations/create/http-ttn>
+For the registered application, the HTTP integration must be configured under <https://console.thethingsnetwork.org/applications/YOUR_APP_ID/integrations/create/http-ttn>
 can be activated.
 This must be configured to forward the messages via `POST` to `https://ttn.opensensemap.org/v1.1`.
 The Authorization field can remain empty!

 <img src="https://raw.githubusercontent.com/sensebox/resources/master/images/osem_ttnconsole.png" center width="767" />

-For the data transfer to the openSenseMap the `app_id` and `dev_id` must be set at the form in the openSenseMap registration.
+For the data upload to the openSenseMap the `app_id` and `dev_id` must be set in the registration form on the openSenseMap.
 In addition, a suitable decoding profile must be configured, which determines how the - because of the low bandwidth as raw bytes data should be interpreted as measurements.